 The duration of the trip lasts from meeting at Reykjavík - Keflavik Intl.
 Airport (KEF) until the flight home from the same airport.
 The flight there and back might take an extra day, depending on where you are travelling from.

 All vans are fully equipped and fit 2 people.
-They all have the following equipment: sink & running water, refrigerator, gas stove + extra gas cylinder, cooking and kitchenware, sofa-bed with linen, duvets and pillows, modern heating system, extra battery, gps, table + two chairs
+They all have the following equipment: gas stove + gas cylinder, cooking and kitchenware, space to store food, linen, duvets and pillows, modern heating system, table + two chairs

-Your local guide Skorri is a nature enthusiast, he reads weather signs like a true survivor.
-He is prepared for every question and always has a Plan B if nature changes the plans.
+Although Klaudia is not a natural-born Icelander, but knows the country inside out: a nature enthusiast who reads weather signs and a massive fan of Icelandic history and culture.
+She is prepared for every question and always has a Plan B if nature changes the plans.

 Changeable, 8-13 ºC during the day, wind, rain, sunshine (anything can happen), 2-8 ºC in the night

-We will try to visit all the major sights in Iceland and thanks to our local guide Skorri we will also see some non touristy hidden gems.
-Just to mention a few, geysers, bubbling mud-springs, pitch-black beach covered by lava sand, lava tunnels, aurora borealis, seals, puffins in their natural habitat, thermal baths with beautiful blue water, super-active volcanic valleys, full of sulfurous eruptions, local craft beers in Reykjavik are all on the menu.
+We will visit all the major sights in Iceland and thanks to our seasoned guide Klaudia, we will also see some non touristy hidden gems.
+Just to mention a few, geysers, bubbling mud-springs, pitch-black beach covered by lava sand, lava tunnels, aurora borealis, seals, puffins in their natural habitat, thermal baths with beautiful blue water, super-active volcanic valleys, full of sulfurous eruptions, local craft beers in Reykjavík are all on the menu.

 You will need travel insurance that is valid in Iceland.
 You can contact us and we are happy to recommend the most suitable one.
 You don’t need to worry about the insurance of the vans, this is covered by GoBeyond.